 2. Games Management

-Steam has an organised user interface on its application.
+Steam has an organized user interface on its application.
 They offer many features such as management of the games that are not even downloaded Steam.
 One can also register games on Steam that are bought from other retailers.
-This helps the user to download the game as many time as they want in the future.
+This helps the user to download the game as many times as they want in the future.
 Steam also lets the user add the games that are not even downloaded from Steam.
 This is not such a fantastic feature, but at least it arranges the games more accessible.

 On the other hand, GOG only let’s add the games that were downloaded from their store.
 One gamer made a tool to help arrange non-GOG games to be added on the GOG list.
 It is possible using that tool but is quite more difficult than the pre-provided feature of Steam.
 This makes GOG a step behind Steam in the comparison – GOG vs Steam.
 Good Old Games also has a clustered user interface that ruins the user experience.